alex-davidson/brewing/Mead/ChocolateMead.md

 Four months after fining, about a centimetre of sediment has collected at the bottom.
 The liquid is still not transparent, but definitely lighter and less murky.
 Racked and tasted: still slightly sour/bitter, but drinkable and clearly improving.
 Decided to mature it further in bottles.

 Note: the decision to mature in bottles was made after a spot of mould was found in the airlock.
 I'm not sure if the brew was contaminated, but if not then it'll be safer in an airtight bottle.

+Around eight months after first racking, the large barrel was backsweetened and fined with bentonite.
+When I racked it again about a month later it was not really drinkable yet but clearly improving much faster than the small batch.
+Fining has taken out a lot of the nastier flavours without affecting the chocolate, it seems.